wildcatdb/wildcat/readme.md

 Wildcat supports opening multiple `wildcat.DB` instances in parallel, each operating independently in separate directories.

 ### Opening a Wildcat DB instance
+All that is required options wise is where your wildcat instance will live.
 ```go
 // Create default options
 opts := &wildcat.Options{